St. Louis’ 2020 homicide rate is highest in 50 years

 The St. Louis Post-Dispatch reports that the city’s homicide rate hit 87 killings per 100,000 residents in 2020, the highest on record since 1970.
 The figure exceeds the previous high of 69 per 100,000 people set in 1993.

-City leaders and experts said the stress caused by the coronavirus pandemic last year likely contributed to the surge in violent crime seen in the nation’s largest cities but St. Louis‘ homicide rate was already high in 2019 so the spike was especially deadly in the city.
+City leaders and experts said the stress caused by the coronavirus pandemic last year likely contributed to the surge in violent crime in the nation’s largest cities.
+But St. Louis’ homicide rate was already high in 2019 so the spike there was especially deadly.

 Richard Rosenfeld, a criminology professor at the University of Missouri-St. Louis, said violent crime rose sharply in 28 U.S. cities he reviewed starting last May - around the time many stay-at-home orders related to the pandemic were ending.